arkrwn/chaos-python/README.md

 - The API is rate-limited to 1 request at a time per token.
 - Chaos API **only** supports domain name to query.
+- All API is owned by : ProjectDiscovery, Inc.

 📌 Reference
 -----